bhserna/paginex/README.md

 # Paginex

-Paginex expose an struct that can be use to render the html of you pagination.
+Paginex gives you a struct that can be use to render the html of you pagination.

 ## Installation